openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 There are two ways to install OpenVINO with Docker.
 You can choose either of them according to your needs:
 * Use a prebuilt image.
 Do the following steps:
-  1. <a href="#get-prebuilt-image">Get a prebuilt image from provided sources</a>
+  1. <a href="#get-prebuilt-image">Get a prebuilt image from provided sources</a>.
   2. <a href="#run-image">Run the image on different devices</a>.
   3. <a href="#run-samples">(Optional) Run samples in the Docker image</a>.
-* Build a Docker image manually.
-Do the following steps:
+* If you want to customize your image, you can also build a Docker image manually by using the following steps:
   1. <a href="#create-dockerfile">Create a Dockerfile</a>.
   2. <a href="#configure-image">Configure the Docker image</a>.
   3. <a href="#run-image">Run the image on different devices</a>.